Remote Learning FAQ's - Last updated on 17.1.22

 Teachers are really enjoying the opportunity that google classroom gives us to help children at home as we can mark work and provide feedback to your children.
 Your children are submitting work in a variety of formats, including google sheets and taking pictures of completed work and uploading it.

 Teachers are marking work of pupils at home in a variety of ways.

 Teachers will set a deadline so that parents and children know when best to hand the work in.
 Work handed in by this deadline will be marked alongside the work done by the children in school, giving all children equal opportunities.

 We recognise that sometimes there will be reasons that children at home can’t submit work before the deadline.
 You may be sharing a laptop with a sibling, or want to wait until a parent gets home to have some help.
 Therefore all work submitted within 24 hours (or one school day on a Friday) of the deadline will be marked and looked at by the teacher.
 Work submitted after 24 hours will not be looked at by the teacher.

 How does my child access google classrooms?

 Your child has a password and user name.
-This is the same username and password that was shared in your child’s annual report to parents in July 2020 and has been shared with your children at school in school year 2020/2021.
+This is the same username and password that was shared in your child’s annual report to parents in July 2020 and has been shared with and used by your children regularly since.

 Google classrooms can be accessed at home on computers, tablets, games consoles and many other types of hardware.